swiftingio/swiftingio.github.io/_posts/2022-04-01-First-steps-with-swift-concurrency.md

 }
 ```

+Great, now every time we call `fetchThumbnails(for models: [ApodModel])`, all of the thumbnails for the passed ApodModels will be fetched in the background, by delivering fetched images one after another and populate the thumbnails dictionary.

-Our ViewModel (`ApodViewModel`) is responsible for fetching thumbnails and updating the UI when new thumbnails appears (via `@Published var thumbnails` property and `ObservableObject` conformance).
+As you may notice our ViewModel (`ApodViewModel`) is responsible for fetching thumbnails and updating the UI when new thumbnails appears (via `@Published var thumbnails` property and `ObservableObject` conformance).
 It is marked as a `@MainActor`, which means that every update of the properties or actions within the functions will be called on the main thread.
 So in our case when the thumbnails are fetched - the UI will be updated from the main thread.

 # SecionedFetchRequest